le-martin/jupyterhub-binder-template/README.md

 # jupyterhub-binder-template

-**The following information was extracted from ["From Zero to Binder in Python!" by Sarah Gibson (The Alan Turing Institute)](https://github.com/alan-turing-institute/the-turing-way/blob/main/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md) (21.01.2022).
-It is a summary of required steps to run a Jupyter Notebook in a Git repository using [Binder](https://mybinder.org/).**
+**The following information was extracted from ["From Zero to Binder in Python!" by Sarah Gibson (The Alan Turing Institute)](https://github.com/alan-turing-institute/the-turing-way/blob/main/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md) (21.01.2022) which belongs to [The Turing Way Community](https://github.com/alan-turing-institute/the-turing-way).
+This repo is an excercise and summary of required steps to run a Jupyter Notebook in a Git repository using [Binder](https://mybinder.org/).**

 ## Binder Badge
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mle313/jupyterhub-binder-template/HEAD) (Click on the badge, to run the Jupyter Notebook in Binder.)